oplS15projects/FP4-proposal/README.md

 # Project Title: Da Dank Decoder
 ### Problem Statement
 Data security is a large topic in computer science.
 Therefore crpytography is useful in concealing fragile information such as passwords.
 For example a database of unencrypted passwords.
 If a hacker were to gain access to this database, they would be able to use the passwords with ease.
-However, if the passwords were encrypted, the hacker would then have to find a way to decrype the passwords before they could be used.
+However, if the passwords were encrypted, the hacker would then have to find a way to decrypet the passwords before they could be used.
 This acts as an extra line of defense against cyber-attacks.
 Often times encrypting things can prevent any harm from being done, or delaying the 'hacker' from doing any damage before the host realizes that there was a breach.

 ### Problem Analysis
 We will use a lot of higher-order procedures.
-The basic stratgy of our encryption will be to take the message, convert it to a sequence of characters and then use `map` to manipulate that list.
+The basic stratgy of our encryption will be to take the message, convert it to a list of characters and then use `map` to manipulate that list.

 ### Data set or other source materials
 We will use documentation on ciphers, namely the Caear cipher and the Vigenere cipher.